Sextuple (association football)

 The term sextuple is mainly used in the sports press for winning six important national and international titles in sport, especially in football, within one season or calendar year.

 During a football season, clubs typically take part in a number of national competitions, such as in a league and one or more cup competitions, and sometimes in continental competitions.
 Winning multiple competitions is considered a particularly significant achievement.
 Doubles and triples tend to be long-remembered achievements, but they occur with a certain frequency, while winning four or more trophies in a season is much less common.
 In the 2010s, the terms quadruple, quintuple, and sextuple were sometimes used to refer to four, five, and six trophies in a single season.

+Paris Saint-Germain are the most recent winners of the sextuple, having done so in 2025.

 The six trophies won by Barcelona in 2009 on display in the Camp Nou museum.

 The six trophies won by Bayern Munich in 2020 exhibited in the Allianz Arena.

 Sextuple in continental football

-In terms of football, the sextuple means that if a club can win six official competitions in a row, it has to do so.
-The performance can be achieved through victories in the same season or calendar year.
+In terms of football, the sextuple means that a club wins six official competitions in the same season or calendar year.

-The three national titles in a continent are:
+The national titles in a continent are: